mitre/emasser/docs/features.md

   - To invoke any boolean parameters use --parameterName for TRUE and --no-parameterName for FALSE
   - The eMASS API provides the capability of updating multiple entries within several endpoints, however this CLI only supports updating one entry at the time.

+## Invoking emmaser CLI Commands

+The CLI invoke commands listed in this document shows them when executing from the source code (after a pull from GitHub).
+If an executable (.gem) is created the command to invoke the endpoint is different.
+For example:
+- Invoking the GET systems endpoint from the source code is:

+      bundle exec exe/emasser get systems all

+- Invoking the GET systems endpoint from the compile binary (.gem) is:

+      emasser get systems all

 ## API Endpoints Provided

 ### GET